tessy1234/data_science/statistics/readme.md

 B)
-Given two independent Gaussian variables X and Y, with probability density functions pdf1 and pdf2, then the task ist to calculate:
+Given two independent Gaussian variables X and Y, with probability density functions pdf1 and pdf2, then the task ist to calculate the total PDF of the sum of the two gaussian random variables:

 Z = X + Y ~ PDF(Z)